 Page Perry represents investors who have bought EIAs based upon bad advice from their investment adviser or insurance agent.

-Page Perry, LLC is an Atlanta-based law firm with over 125 years collective experience representing investors in securities-related litigation and arbitration.
+Page Perry is an Atlanta-based law firm with over 125 years collective experience representing investors in securities-related litigation and arbitration.
 In the past eighteen months, the firm has won arbitration award for clients in the amounts of $1.7 and $3.9 million.
 For further information, please contact www.pageperry.com.